The Most Beautiful Wine Castles of Sonoma County

 Just one hour north of San Francisco's Golden Gate Bridge, you find yourself in California's charming wine country — Sonoma County.

 Over the years, inspired wine-sipping daydreamers have made good on their passion to make Sonoma County wines that rival the classic wines of Europe.

-Chateau St. Jean
+Chateau St. Jean, Kenwood

-Nestled among acres of vineyard, and beneath the dramatic volcanic cones of Sugarloaf Ridge State Park in the Sonoma Valley, Chateau St. Jean might easily be mistaken for monastery in the French Alps.
-The buff-colored walls and red tiles roof of Chateau St. Jean evoke the monastic tradition of winemaking.
+Nestled among acres of vineyard, and beneath the dramatic volcanic cones of Sugarloaf Ridge State Park in the Sonoma Valley, Chateau St. Jean might easily be mistaken for a monastery in the French Alps.
+The buff-colored walls and red tile roof of Chateau St. Jean evoke the monastic tradition of winemaking.

-Jordan Vineyard & Winery
+Jordan Vineyard & Winery, Healdsburg

-Dressed in lush, green ivy and fringed with perfectly trimmed privets, Jordan very much appears like the Bordeaux chateau that Tom Jordan aimed to purchase before settling in the Alexander Valley.
+Draped in lush, green ivy and fringed with perfectly trimmed privets, Jordan very much appears like the Bordeaux chateau that Tom Jordan aimed to purchase before settling in the Alexander Valley.

 It was a good move: Jordan's Cabernet Sauvignon often ranks among American restaurateurs' favorite brands.
 Take in the view from the upstairs library, then enter a dimly-lit parlor for a tasting seminar with wine paired with gourmet bites from the chef.

-Francis Ford Coppola Winery
+Francis Ford Coppola Winery, Geyserville

 This Second French Empire-styled chateau is set among low, oak woodland hills in Alexander Valley.